iiasa/ece-docs/scenario-databases.rst

 repository, usually named `https://github.com/iiasa/<project>-workflow`_.
 Please contact the respective project managers or the Scenario Services team if you need access.

+You can also run the project workflow locally (on your computer) before submission to an IIASA database instance, to make sure that the validation and processing works.
+See :ref:`local-processing` for more information.

 The workflow for processing files uploaded via the IIASA Scenario Explorer is implemented in a modular fashion.
 It is possible to execute programs, code and tools developed by (non-IIASA) research partners as part of the processing workflow